“I have had people tell me ‘anxiety isn’t as bad as you make it out to be, it’s just in your head.’

 So, next time you want to tell someone anxiety is all in their head, or it’s not as bad as we make it seem, take a look at my forehead and chest.

 Remember my scratched up, bloody skin, before you tell someone it’s all in their head.”

-This story was submitted to Love What Matters by Caitlin Fladager, and originally appeared here.
+This story was submitted to Love What Matters by Caitlin Fladager.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email subscribe for our best stories.

 Read more about anxiety: